Sri Lanka 15.05.2019 Transindus

 As with Yala National Park, the drier months are typically the best times to visit - at Sinharaja Forest Reserve, these fall between August and September, and January to early April.

-The warmth of the Indian Ocean attracts an incredible array of species, and whales migrate through here annually.
+The warmth of the Indian Ocean attracts an incredible array of species, and whales migrate through here most of the year.
 In fact, an incredibly impressive 26 species of whales have been spotted off the coast, which means you could be in for a real visual treat!
 And little compares to seeing these behemoths in the flesh - their size and power are truly astonishing.

-As well as seeing sperm, fin and blue whales, you will also have the chance of spotting a variety of dolphins, as well as things like turtles and flying fish.
+As well as seeing sperm, fin and blue whales, you will also have the chance of spotting a variety of dolphins and flying fish.
+Spring sees a large variety of Turtles, including Giant Turtles visit this shore to lay eggs.
+The Turtle Conservation Project at Rekawa near Tangalla ensures the safety of eggs and hatchlings and organises environmentally responsible visits.

 Udawalawe National Park